 When it’s time for an upgrade or replacement, deciding on the best roof style for your modern home can be hard.
 You need to be equipped with enough knowledge to make an educated decision since it’s a significant investment that will last a long time.
 That’s where we come in.

-This article will help you distinguish between the different modern styles available, including residential roofing designs.
+This article will help you distinguish between the different modern styles available, including residential and commercial roofing designs.
 Finding out more about modern roof designs specific to your needs should point you in the right direction.

 When considering a modern roof, the main objective is how it will complement your home.
 You need a design that will bring out the best in your home’s structural assets.
 Part of this is choosing the roof material since each has a different visual effect.
 The right material on the wrong roof style may leave your house looking awkward or out of place.

 Material generally refers to the shingles or tiles of your roof, some of which include: